How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 3 Days

 Mention to a Taiwanese person that you’re heading to Hualien, and you’re bound to face envy.
-In Eastern Taiwan, no destination is more popular among Taiwanese city dwellers hoping to escape their daily chaos.
+In Eastern Taiwan, we couldn’t find a destination that’s more popular among Taiwanese city dwellers hoping to escape their daily chaos.

 Coastline near Hualien, Taiwan

-The reason for its popularity among Taiwanese city folk isn’t surprising: Hualien is one of the best slices of nature in Taiwan.
+The reason for its popularity among Taiwanese city folk isn’t surprising: Hualien is one of the finest slices of nature we saw while visiting Taiwan.

-Don’t attempt to jam everything into a long Hualien day trip from Taipei.
-Instead, spend two or more days here to allow yourself time for relaxation.
+Our advice?
+Don’t attempt, as many travelers do, to jam everything into a long Hualien day trip from Taipei.
+Instead, spend two or more days here to allow time for relaxation.

 What to do in Hualien

-Of the most recommended things to do in Hualien almost all involve getting outdoors.
+Of all our favorite things to do in Hualien, almost all involve getting outdoors.
 With beautiful lakes and mountain scenery at its doorstep, there’s plenty to see around here.
 It’ll open your eyes to the immense natural beauty of this treasured island.

-As with many popular Taiwanese destinations, you’d best avoid weekends and holidays in Hualien as it’s a local hotspot.
-Split up your time up with the following:
+As with many popular Taiwanese destinations, we’d recommend avoiding weekends and holidays in Hualien as it’s a local hotspot.
+Split up your time with the following:

 Wander through canyons in Taroko National Park

-Among most lists of things to do in Taiwan, Taroko National Park sits somewhere near the top.
-Taroko Gorge, stretching 36km through Taroko National Park, is the highlight here.
+In most lists of things to do in Taiwan, Taroko National Park sits somewhere near the top.
+And we’d agree.
+Taroko Gorge, stretching 36km through Taroko National Park, is the highlight of this beautiful park.

 Taroko National Park